cagov/handbook-cadotgov/docs/content.md

 Check your readability with an editor such as [Hemingway App](http://hemingwayapp.com/).
 The Web Content Accessibility Guidelines (WCAG) recommend a readability level of [grade nine or below](https://www.w3.org/TR/UNDERSTANDING-WCAG20/meaning-supplements.html).
 But a readability editor won’t tell you whether users understand your content.
 So test your content with users.

 ### Be concise
 Aim for one thought per sentence.
-But try to vary the lengths of your sentences to sound more human and to give your writing a smooth flow.
+But try to vary the lengths of your sentences to sound more human and give your writing a smooth flow.

 Write short paragraphs.
-But, similar to sentences, add a variety of paragraph lengths to keep readers interested.
+But again, add a variety of paragraph lengths to keep readers interested.

 Break up your content with headings to make the page easier to scan and summarize.

-Use bullet points, alerts, or information boxes where appropriate.
+*   Use bullet points, alerts, or information boxes where appropriate.
 *   Emphasize the information that people most need.
 Consider using a larger font or bolding the words people are searching for.
-    *   An alert would help users find a deadline, for instance.
+*   An alert would help users find a deadline, for example.
 *   Choose the format that best matches your content.

 ### Keep it conversational